Ron Tutt

-Ronald Ellis Tutt (March 12, 1938 – October 16, 2021) was an American drummer who was the principal drummer for Elvis Presley, the Carpenters, Roy Orbison, Neil Diamond, and Jerry Garcia.
+Ronald Ellis Tutt (March 12, 1938 – October 16, 2021) was an American drummer who was the principal drummer for Elvis Presley, Neil Diamond, the Carpenters, Roy Orbison, and Jerry Garcia.
 He was also a session drummer who recorded with some of the most prominent musicians of his day.

 Early life

 Tutt was born in Dallas, the only child of Frank Mac Tutt, and Gipsy Fay Clark Tutt.
 He was involved with music and the performing arts for most of his childhood; he also played the guitar, violin and trumpet.

 At age 16, Tutt played his first paying gig, with a Western Swing band which included guitarists Tommy Morrell and Leon Rhodes; they would become the staff band for The Northside Jamboree with Scotty Moore and Bill Black, Saturday night live radio broadcasts which aired from the Northside Coliseum in Fort Worth.
 Moore and Black would soon become members of Elvis Presley's first back-up band.

 In 1956, after graduating from North Dallas High School, Tutt attended the University of North Texas at Denton where he studied music.
 In 1959, he left school to pursue his career.